wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 **M:**&ensp;When you know your true beïng, you have no problems.
 You may please your parents or not, marry or not, make a lot of money or not; it is all the same to you.
-Just act according to circumstances, yet in close touch with the facts, with the reality in every situation.
+Just act according to circumstances, yet in close touch with the facts, with the reälity in every situätion.

 **Q:**&ensp;Is it not a very high state?